 While the phrase “Black Tie event” has been thrown around for years, understanding the etiquette for such an event is always confusing.
 Part of the issue is the variety of Black Tie events that exist.
-Some invitations simply say Black Tie or Black Tie Required, while others will phrase it as Black Tie Requested, Black Tie Preferred, Black Tie Optional, or Creative Black Tie.
-With so many similar phrases, it’s no wonder that people commit social mistakes by showing up underdressed or sometimes overdressed.
+Some invitations simply say Black Tie or Black Tie Required, while others will phrase it as Black Tie Requested, Black Tie Requested or Preferred, Black Tie Optional, or Creative Black Tie.
+With so many similar phrases, it’s no wonder that people show up underdressed or sometimes overdressed.

 Since this seems to be a point of confusion amongst event goers, it’s a good time to demystify the Black Tie phenomenon once and for all.
 We’ve broken down what each of these keywords actually means for you as a guest: